 How are pension benefits taken when the protected tax-free cash is close to or exceeds the fund value?(Expand content) (Minimise content)

 A tax-free cash entitlement of 100% of the final fund value can only be paid where it is a ‘stand-alone lump sum’.
-Otherwise, in order to be an authorised payment, tax-free cash has to be paid at the same time as a pension comes into payment.
-This can be a lifetime annuity, a scheme pension or a drawdown pension (including nil income drawdown pension).
+Otherwise, in order to be an authorised payment, tax-free cash has to be paid in connection with an actual entitlement to a relevant pension benefit.
+This can be a lifetime annuity, a scheme pension or a flexi-access drawdown pension (including nil income flexi-access drawdown pension).

 If, when a member takes pension benefits, the current fund value exceeds the protected tax-free cash (PTFC) by £10,000 or less it may be possible to pay the residual fund as a trivial lump sum – see the section titled ‘What are the conditions for a trivial lump sum below?’

-If the PTFC exceeds the current fund value, the full PTFC can’t be paid as a minimum fund must be allocated to provide a pension.
+If the PTFC exceeds the current fund value, the full PTFC can’t be paid as a minimum fund must be allocated to provide a relevant pension benefit.
 If the allocated fund is £10,000 or less, it may be paid as a trivial lump sum as shown in the following example.